 - Integrate cost-of-care conversations into the clinical workflow

 - Address common barriers to implementation

-The briefs will be available on America’s Essential Hospitals’ website on November 27, 2018.
+The briefs are available on America’s Essential Hospitals’ website.

 - Bradley Sawyer, Cynthia Cox, and Gary Claxton, “An analysis of who is most at risk for high out-of-pocket health spending,” Kaiser Family Foundation (2017; accessed November 20, 2018).

 - Board of Governors of the Federal Reserve System, Report on the Economic Well-Being of U.S. Households in 2015 (2016; accessed November 20, 2018), 1.

 - David Schleifer, Rebecca Silliman, and Chloe Rinehart, “Still Searching: How People Use Health Care Price Information in the United States, New York State, Florida, Texas, and New Hampshire,” Public Agenda (2017; accessed November 20, 2018): 7.